-The objectives of the award are as follows:
+The objectives of the award are:

-• To recognise and celebrate the wider benefits and achievements of HRB funded researchers beyond academic impact

-• To showcase both the achievements and practices of individuals (and their teams) that resulted in this impact so they can serve as a role model for the wider HRB community to maximise the impact of their research.
+- To recognise and celebrate the wider benefits and achievements of HRB-funded researchers beyond academic impact. - To showcase the achievements and practices of individuals (and their teams) that resulted in this impact so they can serve as a role model for the wider HRB community to maximise the impact of their research.

-5 Nomination process: Nominators and Nominees
+4 Nomination process: Nominators and Nominees

-5.1 Nominators
+4.1 Nominators

 The application process is nomination-based.
 Nominators for the award cannot nominate themselves.
 Instead, nominations must be submitted to the HRB via the approved signatory in a HRB-approved Host Institutions.
-There is no limit to the number of nominations that can be made by any one Host Institution, but each nomination must include details of a named nominator as they will serve as the primary point of contact for the HRB during the nomination and review process.
+There is no limit to the number of nominations that can be made by any one Host Institution, but each nomination must include details of a named Nominator as they will serve as the primary point of contact for the HRB during the nomination and review process.

-As part of the nomination, the nominator must submit a letter of support from a person who has had professional or personal experience of the impact of the nominee's research on policy, practice, services or the health and social care system, with direct or indirect benefits resulting in terms of enhanced health and wellbeing, quality of life and better health outcomes and experiences for patients, communities, organisations or the public more generally.
+As part of the nomination, the Nominator must submit a letter of support from a person who has had professional or personal experience of the impact of the Nominee's research on policy, practice, services or the health and social care system, with direct or indirect benefits resulting in terms of enhanced health and wellbeing, quality of life and better health outcomes and experiences for patients, communities, organisations or the public more generally.

 Nominations should describe concrete examples of how a specific aspects of the nominated individual's funded research resulted in significant impact rather than outlining a range of impacts over the Nominee's the career.
-The achieved benefits/impact must be already materialised.
+Concrete benefits/impact must have already been achieved.

-5.2 Nominees
+4.2 Nominees' eligibility

-- Nominees must be individuals who held or hold a HRB award/s as Principal Investigator, who derive from either an academic or healthcare or related setting, and whose research activities have had a significant and demonstrable impact based on the scope outlined above.
-Nominees should have a contractual relationship of some sort with a HRB-recognised Host Institution for the purposes of administration of the IMPACT award, if successful. - This funding may have been awarded at any time during the Nominees' career but must be directly linked to the area of research that has resulted in the impact on people's health, patient care, health policy, or practice that is the basis for their nomination. - Nominees must be working/have worked on the island of Ireland when pursuing the research related to the nomination. - Nominees must agree to their nomination being submitted to the HRB (and they will be responsible for the management of the award via a designated Host Institution, if successful).
+- Nominees must be an investigator - who held or holds a HRB award/s as Principal Investigator - who are based in an academic or healthcare or related setting - whose research activities have had a significant and demonstrable impact in line with the scope outlined above - who have a contractual relationship of some sort with a HRB-recognised Host Institution for the purposes of administration of the IMPACT award, if successful.

+Please note that this award to date has recognised senior Principal Investigators who have already demonstrated that concrete impact/benefits have been already achieved.

+- The HRB funding may have been awarded at any time during the Nominees' career but must be directly linked to the area of research that has resulted in the impact on people's health, patient care, health policy, or practice that is the basis for their nomination. - Individuals who were nominated unsuccessfully in previous rounds may be nominated again.

+- Nominees must be working/have worked on the island of Ireland when pursuing the research related to the nomination. - Nominees must agree to their nomination being submitted to the HRB and that, if successful, they will be responsible for the management of the award via a designated Host Institution, by providing an acceptance letter as part of this application.